 The UK has both legal gambling for everyone over 18 and zero taxes on your winnings.
 This makes it a uniquely favourable place for bookmakers to flourish.
 There is no shortage of options for sports betting fans, and virtual sports are no exception.

-There are dozens of major and minor UK sportsbooks offering virtual sports services.
-When you consider the number of sportsbooks outside the UK offering their services to UK players, the options are endless.
+There are dozens of major and minor UK sites offering virtual sports betting services.
+When you consider the number of bookies outside the UK offering their services to UK players, the options are endless.

 Some of the best virtual sports bookmakers for UK customers are Bet365, William Hill, SkyBet, Ladbrokes, BetVictor, Bwin, Betfair, Betway, BoyleSports, Betfred and Coral.